GM2 Gangliosidosis Poodle Type

 Gene: HEXB

-GM2 Gangliosidosis Poodle Type is a congenital lysosomal disorder affecting the Poodle dog breed and it is known as GM2 gangliosidosis varant 0.
+GM2 Gangliosidosis Poodle Type is a congenital lysosomal disorder affecting the Poodle dog breed and it is known as GM2 gangliosidosis variant 0.
 It is a progressive neurodegenerative disorder with a fatal outcome.
-GM2 belongs in a group of lysosomal disorders known as gangliosidosis, caused by the accumulation of lipids known as gangliosides.
-In the gangliosidoses group of disorders, other than GM2, belongs another disorder type, known as GM1.
-There are three variants of GM2 gangliosidosis, 0, B and AB.
-Gangliosidosis variant 0 (GM2) has a human equivalent, known as Sandhoff disease, while in animals, GM2 has been identified in dogs, cats, pigs, deer and flamingos.
+GM2 belongs to a group of lysosomal disorders known as gangliosidosis, caused by the accumulation of lipids known as gangliosides.
+The gangliosidoses group of disorders, other than GM2, belongs to another disorder type, known as GM1.
+There are three variants of GM2 gangliosidosis, 0, B, and AB.
+Gangliosidosis variant 0 (GM2) has a human equivalent, known as Sandhoff disease, while in animals, GM2 has been identified in dogs, cats, pigs, deer, and flamingos.

 References: